The band structure of a model of spatial random permutation: The critical regime: Large deviations and variational problems

 where $X$ and $Y$ are independent copies of $\Psi|_{[0, c']^d}$.

 Interpreting $F_N$ as a Riemann sum, define also a limiting version of $F_N$:

 Since $\beta \sim c/N$ and $f_1, f_2$ are continuous, by the Riemann sum approximation of the Riemann integral on compact sets, the functionals $F_N$ converge to $F$ in the sense that the first condition of Theorem \ref{t:vl} holds.
-Furthermore, the second condition of Theorem \ref{t:vl} follows from the fact that, for all $\nu > 0$, there exists $C$ such that, for sufficiently large $N$,
+To check the second condition of Theorem \ref{t:vl}, we observe that, for all $\nu > 0$, there exists $C$ such that, for sufficiently large $N$,